top of page

 • Broadwater – a tiny sugar town surrounded by wetlands and cane fields

 Evans Head may not scream for attention, but that’s exactly what makes it special.
 It’s a place where you can breathe, reset, and connect with nature.
-Whether you’re pitching a tent, heading out on the boat, or simply looking for a quiet place to walk barefoot by the sea — Evans Head will welcome you in.
+Whether you’re pitching a tent, heading out on the boat, or simply looking for a quiet place to walk barefoot by the sea, Evans Head is worth investigating.

 Other Towns to Visit